shimlab/NanoSplicer/README.md

     --output_csv    With this option, a csv file will be output along with the hdf5 file
 ```
-### Example: subset the JWRs at a specified genomic location to retain only those with a junction alignment quality <=0.8
+### Example: subset the JWRs at a specified genomic location to retain only those with a JAQ <=0.8
 ```
 python3 JWR_checker.py –-chrID=chr1 –-genome-loc=5296679-5297165 --best_JAQ=0.8  --output_csv input.h5 output.h5
 ```

 ## NanoSplicer.py
-Run the identifications on the JWR_checker.py (or JWR_subset.py if applied) output.
-Note that only the HDF5 format input is accepted.
+Perform splice junction identification on the JWR_checker.py (or JWR_subset.py if applied) HDF5 output.
+Requires path to reads in fast5 (squiggle) format and a matched mapped .bam/.sam file for these reads.
+This is the same .bam file required for input into
+`JWR_checker`.
 ```
 Usage: python NanoSplicer.py [OPTIONS] <JWR_checker/JWR_subset hdf5 file>
 Options: